 With Edge Sense you can squeeze the phone for direct access to some of its key features.
 For example, by applying a long squeeze on the side of the phone, it opens up Google Assistant, while applying a short squeeze will power up the camera and take photos by squeezing it again.

-This Edge Sense functionality can also be used on the keyboard, as a short squeeze while using the keyboard will switch from it into microphone mode, so you can dictate and put down notes as well.
+This Edge Sense functionality can also be used on the keyboard – a short squeeze while using the keyboard will switch it into microphone mode, so you can dictate and put down notes as well.
 You can customise the Edge Sense on the HTC U11 whichever way you want, giving you more ability to set short or long presses for applications down the line.